DENTAL CROWNS & TOOTH CAPS

-A dental crown or permanent tooth cap can be made of metal, porcelain-fused-to-metal, raisin or ceramic, suiting anyone’s needs and budget.
+A dental crown or permanent tooth cap can be made of metal, porcelain-fused-to-metal, or full-ceramic (porcelain), suiting anyone’s needs and budget.

 Metal crowns tend to last the longest, rarely chipping or breaking, causing minimum wear to other teeth.
 Because of their colour, these crowns are best used for molars.